cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

 The newly added _Budr_ is like _collection.mutable.Builder_ but is simplified a lot.
-It helps to build a collection of type _To_ containning elements of type _Elm_.
+It helps to build a collection of type _To_ containing elements of type _Elm_.

     trait Budr[-Elm, +To] {